Canine Lyme Disease Diagnosis and Prevention: Veterinary Clinical Guidelines

 Treatment Monitoring

-Prevention Measures
+Prevention

 Tick Control

-• Year-round Prevention: The most effective preventive measure is to strictly implement a year-round tick prevention plan.
+• Year-round prevention: The most effective preventive measure is to strictly implement a year-round tick prevention plan.

-• Environmental Management: Regularly clean the yard, trim the lawn, remove fallen leaves, and reduce tick breeding environments.
+• Environmental management: Regularly clean the yard, trim the lawn, remove fallen leaves, and reduce tick breeding environments.

 Vaccination